herlo/formulas/README.rst

   # formulas apply formula_one --remote_source=file:///var/lib/formulas,file://home/herlo/formulas

-Eventually, the goal is to have Formulas available in 'FirstBoot'.
+Eventually, the hope is to have Formulas available in 'FirstBoot'.
 In Fedora 18, FirstBoot was replaced by anaconda, probably called 'Stage III'.
 Because anaconda Stage III now provides this functionality, it is much more flexible than the old FirstBoot.
 This makes adding a GUI interface for formulas much less complex.
 To that end, the list of 'approved' Formulas may easily be available and/or configurable at FirstBoot.
 Having something like this makes Formulas a 'killer' feature for Fedora 18 and beyond.